MicroEJ/docs/ApplicationDeveloperGuide/bluetoothAPI.rst

 Main classes:

-- `BluetoothAdapter`_ (singleton): Performs operations not related to a specific device connection (scan, advertise, connect, manage local GATT services)
+- `BluetoothAdapter`_ (singleton): Performs operations not related to a specific device connection (scan, advertise, connect, provide GATT service)
-- `BluetoothConnection`_: Performs operations related to a specific device connection (disconnect, pair, discover remote GATT services, send GATT requests)
+- `BluetoothConnection`_: Performs operations related to a specific device connection (disconnect, pair, discover GATT services, send GATT requests)
-- `BluetoothService`_: Represents a local or remote GATT service
+- `BluetoothService`_: Represents a GATT service
 - `ConnectionListener`_ and `DefaultConnectionListener`_: Callbacks for all events not related to a specific GATT service
-- `LocalServiceListener`_ and `DefaultLocalServiceListener`_: Callbacks for events related to a specific local GATT service
+- `LocalServiceListener`_ and `DefaultLocalServiceListener`_: Callbacks for events related to a specific provided GATT service
-- `RemoteServiceListener`_ and `DefaultRemoteServiceListener`_: Callbacks for events related to a specific remote GATT service
+- `RemoteServiceListener`_ and `DefaultRemoteServiceListener`_: Callbacks for events related to a specific discovered GATT service

 Stateless and immutable classes:

 - `BluetoothAddress`_: Address (BD_ADDR) of a device
 - `BluetoothScanFilter`_: Scan result filter used when starting a scan
 - `BluetoothDataTypes`_: Data types enumeration used in advertisement payloads
-- `BluetoothCharacteristic`_: Represents a local or remote GATT characteristic
+- `BluetoothCharacteristic`_: Represents a GATT characteristic
-- `BluetoothDescriptor`_: Represents a local or remote GATT descriptor
+- `BluetoothDescriptor`_: Represents a GATT descriptor
 - `BluetoothAttribute`_: Abstract base class of BluetoothCharacteristic and BluetoothDescriptor
 - `BluetoothUuid`_: UUID of a GATT service or GATT attribute
 - `BluetoothProperties`_: Properties enumeration used in GATT characteristics
-- `BluetoothPermissions`_: Permissions enumeration used when adding a local GATT attribute
+- `BluetoothPermissions`_: Permissions enumeration used when defining a GATT attribute
-- `BluetoothServiceDefinition`_: GATT service model used when adding a local GATT service
+- `BluetoothServiceDefinition`_: Builder class used when adding a GATT service
 - `BluetoothStatus`_: Status code enumeration used when reading/writing a GATT attribute

 .. _BluetoothAdapter: https://repository.microej.com/javadoc/microej_5.x/apis/ej/bluetooth/BluetoothAdapter.html